k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 I. Run the **createSeqFlowsOnlyFromTemplates** flow to generate the sequence Actors.

 II.
-Run the [TDMInitFlow](05_tdm_lu_implementation_general.md#ii-run-the-tdmluinit-flow) flow to generate the sequence Actors, add add the TDM setup to the input LU.
+Run the [TDMInitFlow](05_tdm_lu_implementation_general.md#ii-run-the-tdmluinit-flow) flow to generate the sequence Actors, and add the TDM setup to the input LU.

 III.
 Run the **createAllFromTemplates** flow.
 Populate the **LU_NAME** input parameter with one of the project's LUs and set the **CREATE_SEQUENCES** input parameter to **true**.
 Set the **OVERRIDE_EXISTING_FLOWS** input parameter to **false** to avoid overriding the existing sequence Actor.